How Far Should Chairs Be From a Fire Pit? Seating Guide + Safety Tips | Unilock

 How Far Should Chairs Be From a Fire Pit?

-The distance that chairs should be placed from a fire pit depends on three key factors: the type of fire pit and wood you’re burning, and the wind conditions.
+The distance that chairs should be placed from a fire pit depends on several key factors, including the type of fire pit and wood you’re burning, the wind conditions, and the size of the fire you are building.

 1. Type of Fire Pit

-If you have a wood-burning fire pit, chairs should be placed at least 3 feet from the pit.
+If you have a wood-burning fire pit, chairs or benches should be placed at least 3 feet from the pit.
 This provides enough distance to prevent chairs from catching fire.

-If you have a gas or stone fire pit, chairs should be placed at least 2 feet from the pit.
-Gas and stone fire pits offer a steadier flame and produce fewer sparks, all while maintaining the quality of heat being distributed.
+If you have a gas fire pit, chairs should be placed at least 2 feet from the pit.
+Gas fire pits burn steadily, generate fewer sparks, and maintain a high-quality heat output.

 2. Type of Wood